Have your say on the enforcement of intellectual property rights Veröffentlicht am: 09/12/2015, Letzte Aktualisierung: 20/09/2016

-The consultation therefore aims to help assess the functioning of Directive 2004/48/EC on the enforcement of intellectual property rights (IPRED) in the online environment, with a view to identify the possible need for adapting such provisions and to propose corrective measures.
-It will gather experience on the use and impact of IPRED and also seek views and opinions from those concerned with the application of the Directive on its functioning and the possible need for amendments.
-It also aims to gather experience and opinions about the use and impact of so-called 'follow the money' initiatives in the area of IPR enforcement.
+The consultation therefore aimed to help assess the functioning of Directive 2004/48/EC on the enforcement of intellectual property rights (IPRED) in the online environment, with a view to identify the possible need for adapting such provisions and to propose corrective measures.
+It gathered experience on the use and impact of IPRED and also sought views and opinions from those concerned with the application of the Directive on its functioning and the possible need for amendments.
+It also aimed to gather experience and opinions about the use and impact of so-called 'follow the money' initiatives in the area of IPR enforcement.

-The consultation consists of 5 different questionnaires for the different stakeholder groups (rightholders, the judiciary and legal profession, intermediaries, Member States and public authorities, and consumers and civil society).
-The public consultation is available in 6 languages (DE, EN, ES, FR, IT, PL).
-Respondents can reply in any of the official EU languages.
+The consultation consisted of 5 different questionnaires for the different stakeholder groups (rightholders, the judiciary and legal profession, intermediaries, Member States and public authorities, and consumers and civil society).
+The public consultation was available in 6 languages (DE, EN, ES, FR, IT, PL).
+Respondents could reply in any of the official EU languages.

-The consultation will run until 15 April 2016 (for a 12-week period starting on the date when consultation texts were published in all 6 languages).
+The consultation ran until 15 April 2016 (for a 12-week period starting on the date when consultation texts were published in all 6 languages).